ljw1004/vbspec/vb/type-members.md

 The precedence and associativity of an operator cannot be modified by an operator declaration.

-> __Note__
-> Operators have the same restriction on line placement that subroutines have.
+__Note.__ Operators have the same restriction on line placement that subroutines have.
 The beginning statement, end statement and block must all appear at the beginning of a logical line.

 ```antlr
 OperatorDeclaration